govindarokaya97/POS/README.md

-# HM Street Vendor — POS System
+# For Small Shops — POS System

 A Django-based Point of Sale (POS) system built for **small business**.